yassouali/fast.ai_notes/cutting_edge_DL/lecture8.md

 <p align="center"> <img src="../figures/classification.png" width="600"> </p>

-### Object localization
+##  4. <a name='Objectlocalization'></a>Object localization

 Now instead of only predecting the label of the largest object, we're also going to predict the 4 coordinates of the box of the object in question.
-To predict the bounding box, we'll need a new output branch of the model, this branch will be a regression branch outputing real values corresponding to image coordinates, and the loss function will be a MSE or a L1 lossn to not overblow the loss when the error is large, and for the classification we have the same classification output with a softmax output and a cross entropy loss.
+To predict the bounding box, we'll need a new output branch of the model, this branch will be a regression branch outputing real values corresponding to image coordinates, and the loss function will be a MSE or a L1 loss to not overblow the loss when the error is large, and for the classification we have the same classification output with a softmax output and a cross entropy loss.

-#### Boxes only

-First we only going to have a regression output, given that the original resnet output a classification with a vector of 1000 for the probabilities of all the classes in the imagenet dataset, or a 21 classes in our case of PASCAL VOC, we're going to have a model with only four output, so we're going to have a conv layer going from 7x7x512 to 1x1x4 instead of an average pool folowed by a linear layer, and we can also flatten the 7x7x512 == 25088 and then add a linear layer of 25088 -> 4.
+**Boxes only**: First we only going to have a regression output, given that the original resnet output a classification with a vector of 1000 for the probabilities of all the classes in the imagenet dataset, or a 21 classes in our case of PASCAL VOC, we're going to have a model with only four output, so we're going to have a conv layer going from 7x7x512 to 1x1x4 instead of an average pool folowed by a linear layer, and we can also flatten the 7x7x512 == 25088 and then add a linear layer of 25088 -> 4.

-For the dataset, we creat a new datafama, and this time with two fieald image filenames and their bounding boxes:
+For the dataset, we creat a new datafama, and this time with two fields are the image filenames and their bounding boxes:

 ```python
 bb = np.array([trn_lrg_anno[o][0] for o in trn_ids])